-It's also best practice to elevate the unit, so that it's high enough off the ground to stay above anticipated snowfall.
+It's also a best practice to elevate the unit so that it's high enough off the ground to stay above anticipated snowfall.

 Improving Heating Function in Cold Climates

 Repairs associated with ice build-up in a drain pan can cost as much as $1,000 or more.
-To prevent this kind of damage, it is strongly recommended to use a drain pan heater when using a mini split for heating in areas that experience subfreezing temperatures.
+To prevent this kind of damage, it is strongly recommended to use a mini split drain pan heater for heating in areas that experience subfreezing temperatures.